-Upgrade Your Technical Skills
+Update your Technical Skills

 Immerse yourself in a cutting-edge research environment at UBC – a leader in advanced materials manufacturing that is recognized globally for its expertise in metals, alloys, composites, and associated manufacturing operations.
 You’ll work with the latest process simulation tools and complete case studies on materials selection and life-cycle analysis.

-Learn The Language Of Business
+Learn the Language of Business

 Technical knowledge is not enough.
 Through courses offered by UBC Sauder School of Business, you’ll gain foundational business skills, improving your understanding of broad-based management concepts.

-Become A Confident Leader
+Become a Confident Leader

 Leadership development is embedded throughout the program, giving you ongoing opportunities to lead teams and projects and strengthen your interpersonal skills.

 Engineering who have mastered both a technical specialization and have an understanding of business have a distinct competitive advantage.
-In demand locally, nationally and internationally, our graduates have successfully moved into sought-after positions and new industry sectors.
+In demand locally, nationally, and internationally, our graduates have successfully moved into sought-after positions and new industry sectors.

 Our graduates will be in demand locally, nationally and internationally in industries where the latest design solutions depend upon multi-material solutions.
 Graduates are expected to be employed in diverse engineering roles as well as other fields, including operations project leader Quality Inspection Leader, R&D consultant, senior project engineer, Chemical & materials Testing Technician.